EspressoSystems/cape/README.md

 The solcjs compiler is a lot slower than native solc and brownie (using py-solc-x), solc-select do not have such a fallback mechanisms.

-## Ethereum contracts

-To compile the contracts to extract the abi for the ethers abigen macro run the following command from the root of the `cape` repo checkout:

-    build-abi

-Note: structs will only be included in the ABI if there is a public function that uses them.

-To have rust typings, add the contract to the `abigen!` macro call in `./contracts/rust/src/types.rs`.

-Instead of running `geth` and `build-abi` one can also just run

-    hivemind

-From the root directory of the repo checkout.
-This will also recompile the contracts when there are changes to any of the contract files.

-To recompile all contracts

-    hardhat compile --force

-When removing or renaming contracts it can be useful to first remove the artifacts directory and the compilation cache with

-    hardhat clean

-## Rust

-To run the rust tests

-    cargo test

-Note that this requires compiled solidity contracts and a running geth node.
-For development it's convenient to keep `hivemind` running in a separate terminal for that purpose.

-To connect to various chains use `RPC_URL` and `MNEMONIC` env vars.
-For example

-    env MNEMONIC="$RINKEBY_MNEMONIC" RPC_URL=$RINKEBY_URL cargo test

-To watch the rust files and compile on changes

-    cargo watch

-The command (`check` by default) can be changed with `-x` (for example `cargo watch -x test`).

-## Linting & Formatting

-Lint the code using all formatters and linters in one shot

-    lint-fix

-## Updating dependencies

-Run `nix flake update` if you would like to pin other version edit `flake.nix` beforehand.
-Commit the lock file when happy.

-To update only a single input specify it as argument, for example

-    nix flake update github:oxalica/rust-overlay

-To make use of newly released `solc` version run

-    cd nix/solc-bin
-    ./update-sources.sh

 ## Alternative nix installation methods